Leviticus 25 – Special Sabbaths and Jubilees

 ‘The land shall not be sold permanently, for the land is Mine; for you are strangers and sojourners with Me.

 b.
-The land shall not be sold permanently: So, the land could be leased, but never sold – and the lease would always be up in the year of Jubilee.
+The land shall not be sold permanently: Because the Promised Land belonged to God in a special sense, the land could be leased, but never sold.
+Every lease would expire in the year of Jubilee.
 In addition, the lease could be bought out at any time by a kinsman-redeemer (Leviticus 25:25).

 c.
-For you are strangers and sojourners with Me: This was an important way God reminded Israel that their real home was in heaven with Him, and that they were only strangers and visitors to this earth – even as Christians are today (1 Peter 2:11; Hebrews 11:13).
+For you are strangers and sojourners with Me: One could say that the Promised Land never truly belonged to Israel.
+It belonged to God.
+In this, God reminded Israel that their real home was in heaven with Him, and they were only strangers and visitors to this earth.
+This is true of Christians today (1 Peter 2:11 and Hebrews 11:13).